SphinxDB/Sphinx-Exploration/tools_and_infrastructure/tlsnotary.md

 # What is TLS Notary briefly?

 Data Provenance without Compromising Privacy, is the main goal of the TLS notary.<br>
 The Internet currently lacks effective, privacy-preserving Data Provenance.
-TLS, also known as the "s" in "https" 🔐 to the general public, ensures that data can be securely communicated between a server and a user.
-But how can this user credibly share this data with another user or server without compromising security, privacy, and control?
+TLS, also known as the "s" in "https" 🔐 to the general public, ensures that data can be securely communicated between a server and a user and with TLS notary this user credibly share this data with another user or server without compromising security, privacy, and control<br>

-Enter TLSNotary: a protocol enabling users to export data securely from any website.
-Using Zero Knowledge Proof (ZKP) technology, this data can be selectively shared with others in a cryptographically verifiable manner.
+TLSNotary: a protocol enabling users to export data securely from any website.
+Using Zero Knowledge Proof (ZKP) technology, this data can be selectively shared with others in a cryptographically verifiable manner.<br>

-TLSNotary makes data truly portable and allows a user, the Prover, to share it with another party, the Verifier, as they see fit.
+TLSNotary makes data truly portable and allows a user, the Prover, to share it with another party, the Verifier, as they see fit.<br>
+TLSNotary leverages the widely-used TLS (Transport Layer Security) protocol to securely and privately prove a transcript of communications took place with a webserver.<br>
+The core of the TLSNotary protocol involves splitting TLS session keys between two parties, the Prover and the Verifier.
+Through secure multi-party computation (MPC), the Prover's requests to a TLS-enabled webserver are encrypted and authenticated.<br>
+During the protocol neither the Prover nor Verifier are in possession of the full TLS session keys, they only hold respective shares of those keys.
+This preserves the security properties of TLS while enabling the Prover to prove the authenticity of the communication to the Verifier.<br>
+All of this is achieved while maintaining full privacy.
+The unencrypted communications remain hidden to the Verifier, and optionally the identity of the server can remain private as well.<br>
+Moreover, our protocol operates transparently to the webserver.
+In fact, the webserver remains unaware that this process is taking place.<br>

+Since the validation of the TLS traffic neither reveals anything about the plaintext of the TLS session nor about the Server, it is possible to outsource the MPC-TLS verification to a general-purpose TLS verifier, which we term a Notary.
+This Notary can sign (aka notarize) the data, making it portable in a privacy preserving way.<br>

 # How Does the TLSNotary Protocol Work?
 The TLSNotary protocol consists of 3 steps: